 Once out of the park, we turned up the North Fork Road.
 This was one of my favorite passages when I worked here — almost all of it’s gravel and hard-packed dirt, twisting and climbing through wooded mountains just west of the Continental Divide before winding back down toward the Flathead River.

 They water the road daily to keep the dust down, so if you’re keeping track, Mercy’s bath lasted exactly two days.
 Our bright-orange Jeep is now splattered with Montana mud.

 Twenty-five miles after leaving Apgar Village, we reached our destination — the funky settlement of Polebridge, Montana, founded in 1914 and dedicated to “keeping it real.”
 There’s the Polebridge Mercantile and Bakery, the Northern Lights Saloon and that’s pretty much it.
 The place exists entirely off the grid, powered by solar, generators and hauled-in propane.

 No cell service, practically speaking.
 One land line.
 No WiFi.

 Polebridge is the sort of place you go intentionally.
 You don’t pass by this high-country hamlet on your way to somewhere else (unless you’re crossing into Canada, 22 miles to the north, at a backwoods border station).
-It’s home to hippies, smoke jumpers, lumberjacks and misfits, people committed to living their life, their way.
+Historically it’s been home to hippies, mountain men, smoke jumpers, lumberjacks and misfits, people committed to living their life, their way.